MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/FieldRef-Data-Type.md

 ---
-title: "FieldRef Data Type"
+title:"FieldRef Data Type"
 ms.custom: na
 ms.date: 06/05/2016
 ms.reviewer: na
 ms.suite: na
 ms.tgt_pltfrm: na
 ms.topic: article
+ms-prod:"dynamics-nav-2017"
 ms.assetid: c85c2d81-1214-4cf3-ad50-bdc8cd44e455
 caps.latest.revision: 6
-manager: pchapman
+manager: edupont
 ---
 # FieldRef Data Type
 This complex data type identifies a field in a table and gives you access to this field.
 The FieldRef object can refer to any field in any table in the database.